-- 1. The CPU fetches and executes instructions from memory. - a) Each instruction is one word (32 bits) long. - b) The leftmost six bits of each instruction are the OPCODE which specifies what operation is to be performed.
-(Some instructions use additional bits elsewhere in the instruction to further specify the operation.) - c) The remainder of the instruction specifies the OPERANDS what values the operation is to be performed upon.

-- d) The precise format of the rest of the instruction (what bits have what meaning) follows one of three patterns, depending on the opcode.
+- b) The leftmost six bits of each instruction are the OPCODE which specifies what operation is to be performed.
+(Some instructions use additional bits elsewhere in the instruction to further specify the operation.) - c) The remainder of the instruction specifies the OPERANDS what values the operation is to be performed upon. - d) The precise format of the rest of the instruction (what bits have what meaning) follows one of three patterns, depending on the opcode.
 (We will briefly introduce two today.) - 2.
 Like all Von Neumann machines, the CPU repeatedly executes the following "fetch execute" cycle:

-'''

 while not halted

-{

-fetch a word from the memory location specified by pc

-update pc (pc <- pc + 4 since instructions are one word long)
+fetch a word from the memory location specified by pc update pc (pc <- pc + 4 since instructions are one word long) decode instruction execute instruction

-decode instruction

-execute instruction

-}

-'''

 - 3. MIPS instructions have one of three formats:

-- a) R-Type
+- a) R-Format

-- b) I-Type
+- b) I-Format

-- c) J-Type
+- c) J-Format

-B. The add instruction
+- B. The add instruction as a typical R-Format instruction